Healthy Homes Assessment Ahuriri

 Ahuriri Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory in all Ahuriri and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required in all Ahuriri and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and private landlords should ensure their rental properties conform with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords must make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed or varied lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2023